The 10 Best Open-World Games Like Shadow of War

 Red Dead Redemption 2

-Rockstar Games is a developer that clearly knows how to make a successful game.
+Rockstar Games is a developer that knows how to make a successful game.
 After all, Red Dead Redemption 2 is one of the most acclaimed games of its console generation.
-In fact, the game has been improved and released on PC with brand-new Story Mode content, better graphics, and more.
+In fact, the game has been improved and released on PC with brand new story mode content, better graphics, and more.

 Red Dead Redemption is a story about conflict.

 In this game, you take the role of Arthur Morgan, a Van der Linde gang member.
-Not only are they criminals, but federal officials and the greatest bounty hunters are following their tracks.
+Not only are the Var de Linde gang members criminals, but federal officials and some of the greatest bounty hunters are following their tracks.

 The Van der Linde gang robs, robs, and fights to live in America’s brutal heartland, but many conflicts are causing internal divisions.
 Now, Arthur must decide between his own beliefs and allegiance to the gang that raised him.

-Unlike other games you will see in this list, you don’t play as a character who is super in any way.
+Unlike other games like Shadow of War, you don’t play as a character who is supernatural or overpowered in any way.